redpanda-data/connect/website/docs/components/processors/nats_kv.md

 ### Metadata

-This input adds the following metadata fields to each message, depending on the chosen `operation`:
+This processor adds the following metadata fields to each message, depending on the chosen `operation`:

 #### get, get_revision, history
 ``` text